25 Japanese Hairstyles That Filipinas Can Rock Daily

 This easy half updo can help disguise a bad hair day.
 Credit: Shutterstock

-Look chic but laidback while working from home with this hairstyle.
-To create this half updo, you can simply scrunch and finger-comb your hair, gather a section on your crown, and tie or clip it.
+Look chic but laid-back while working from home with this hairstyle.
+And if you have naturally wavy hair, say hello to instant texture!
 Got overgrown bangs?
 Finger-comb them towards the side of your face.

 21. Messy Layered Lob